12mihai05/Mixify/README.md

 - The app is fully optimized for devices of all sizes, dynamically adapting its layout to ensure an intuitive user experience.
 - Grids seamlessly adjust between different configurations.
 - Font sizes use CSS variables for fluid scaling across resolutions.

+### Light Mode & Dark Mode
+Mixify features both **light mode** and **dark mode** interfaces.
+The app dynamically switches between these modes based on user preferences, using CSS variables to define colors for each theme.
+This ensures a consistent and smooth user experience across different lighting conditions.

 ### Planned Features
 The roadmap includes: